harrymt/blog/_posts/2017-04-01-habit-formation-methods.md

 4. Remind about cues and remembering strategies.
-  - Reminders can effectively support prospective memory in the short term.
+  - Reminders can support prospective memory in the short term.

 5. Disable cue reminders when the behaviour becomes a part of a routine.
   - Relying on reminders in the long term can hinder habit development.